fklose/Tetris/README.md

 ## Proposal
 ### What will the application do?
 The application will be a playable version of Tetris.
-The game will have a feature allowing players to track their highscores, as well as some different game modes.
-The plan right now is to have a highscore mode where a player has a set number of time to clear as many lines as possible, a time trial mode where the goal is to clear a set number of lines in the shortest possible time, and an endless mode where the game does not end until the player runs out of space to put blocks.
-Regardless of the game mode, a Tetris game ends when the player runs out of space on the board.
+The game will have a feature allowing players to track their highscores.
-This can be avoided by filling in horizontal lines which makes them disappear.
+It will incorporate some standard features of Tetris, such as being able to see the next five upcoming Tetrominos, as well as being able to move the Tetrominos left and right, as well as rotate them.
+Initially the plan is to only include an endless mode with other gamemodes being an option once the core of the game is implemented.

 ### Who will use it?
 Really anyone that likes to play Tetris and is looking for an offline